CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 - richman
 - just_mine_it
 - and many others whose names I could not write because I do not know Chinese

-	How will this system deal with high volatility?
-The burning of coins every six months will help to reduce the volatility of the currency.
-This is because it will create a built-in incentive for people to spend their money rather than hoard it.
-If people know that their money will be worth less in the future, they will be more likely to spend it now.
-This will help to keep the currency circulating and prevent it from becoming too volatile.
-How will this system deal with inflation?
-The limited supply of coins will help to prevent inflation.
-The total number of coins will never grow above 20 billion digital dollars and 10 billion digital shares.
-This means that the value of each coin will be relatively stable over time.
-How will this system deal with stagflation?
-Stagflation is a combination of high inflation and high unemployment.
-    The burning of coins will help to prevent stagflation by stimulating economic activity.
-When people spend their money, they are more likely to buy goods and services from businesses.
-This will create jobs and help to reduce unemployment.
-How will this system deal with a deflationary spiral?
-A deflationary spiral is a situation where prices are falling and people are reluctant to spend money because they expect prices to fall even further.
-The burning of coins will help to prevent a deflationary spiral by creating an incentive for people to spend their money.
-    If people know that their money will be worth less in the future, they will be more likely to spend it now.
-This will help to keep prices from falling and prevent a deflationary spiral.
-How will this coin help save money and increase the wealth of the owners of this coin?
-The burning of coins will help people to save money.
-This is because people will be less likely to hoard money if they know that it will be worth less in the future.
-Instead, they will be more likely to invest their money or spend it on goods and services.
-This will help to increase the wealth of the owners of this coin.
-In addition, the limited supply of coins will help to increase the value of each coin.
-This is because there will be a finite number of coins available, but the demand for coins may increase over time.
-This could lead to an increase in the value of each coin, which would benefit the owners of this coin.
-Overall, this system has the potential to address a number of economic problems, such as high volatility, inflation, stagflation, and deflationary spirals.
-It could also help people to save money and increase their wealth.

 ## CONTENT